Text to 9-1-1 is an option to help those who are deaf, hard of hearing, speech impaired, or anyone who feels unsafe speaking over the phone.

 Frequently Asked QuestionsWhat is “Text to 9-1-1” technology?

 - Text to 9-1-1 is the ability to send a text message to 9-1-1 from your mobile phone or handheld device.

 Can I Text to 9-1-1 in Santa Clara County?

 - Text to 9-1-1 is not available everywhere and is not always available when roaming.

-- Text to 9-1-1 is currently available in San Jose, unincorporated areas of Santa Clara County, and the cities of Campbell, Cupertino, Gilroy, Los Altos, Los Altos Hills, Milpitas, Monte Sereno, Mountain View, Palo Alto, Santa Clara, Saratoga and Sunnyvale.
+- Text to 9-1-1 is currently available in San José, unincorporated areas of Santa Clara County, and Campbell, Cupertino, Gilroy, Los Altos, Los Altos Hills, Milpitas, Monte Sereno, Mountain View, Palo Alto, Santa Clara, Saratoga, and Sunnyvale.
 The Town of Los Gatos is expected to offer the service by the end of 2019.

 - You must subscribe to your wireless carrier’s text or data plan in order to send or receive text messages.